 America is long overdue for an overhaul of its political system.
 The yesterday men of both parties are like guests who won’t leave.
 Eventually, they have to be made to leave.
 That’s what we’re seeing today.
 The wrecking ball is swinging, preparing the way for what comes next.
 If Trump and Sanders are a clue, the future of American politics may look more like the 19th century than the 20th.
 But, we’ll see.

-This post has already been read 3316 times!
+This post has already been linked to 3375 times!